Observation of Magnetic Proximity Effect Using Resonant Optical Spectroscopy of an Electrically Tunable MoSe$_2$/CrBr$_3$ Heterostructure

 To explore the nature of the exchange coupling between \crbr{} and \mose{} we measure the gate voltage dependence of the reflection spectra in $\sigma^-$ polarization, shown in \subfig{fig:gate_dep}{a} and \panel{b}.
 The voltages indicated on the vertical axis were applied to both top and bottom gate.
 The bare \mose{} flake can be charged with electrons or holes, evidenced by the appearance of attractive polaron lines at both positive and negative gate voltages \cite{Sidler2016}.
-In the presence of \crbr{}, only holes can be injected into \mose{}, consistent with the type-II band alignment predicted from ab initio calculations \cite{Zollner2019,Xie2018}.
+In the presence of \crbr{}, only holes can be injected into \mose{}, consistent with the type-II band alignment schematically shown in \subfig{fig:gate_dep}{c} and predicted from ab initio calculations \cite{Zollner2019,Xie2018}.
 Injected electrons accumulate in the lower-lying conduction band of \crbr, leaving the \mose{} undoped and leading to screening of the top gate (see Supplemental Material \cite{supplemental}).

 The attractive polaron line on the p-doped side exhibits the same valley splitting as the neutral exciton, as shown in the inset of \subfig{fig:gate_dep}{b}.
 If the itinerant holes in \mose{} were subject to a sizeable exchange interaction, we would observe a strong valley polarization of holes, leading to a single circularly polarized attractive polaron resonance \cite{Back2017,Smolenski2019}.
 The observation of polaron resonances with equal strength for the two polarizations demonstrates that electron exchange is predominantly responsible for the exciton and polaron valley splitting.
+A detailed understanding of the underlying coupling mechanism is beyond the scope of this Letter and requires additional theoretical work.